AdobeDocs/creative-cloud-enterprise.en/help/max2020/photoshop.md

 >[!VIDEO](https://video.tv.adobe.com/v/326954?hidetitle=true)

 **Description**
-Create and publish your designs directly from Photoshop to Zazzle
+Create and publish your designs directly from Photoshop to Zazzle.

 In this tutorial, you will learn how to:
 * See a real-time preview of your artwork on a wide range of products and make creative adjustments to your designs, as necessary